 To assure that TT&L could maintain production, DVIRC developed a plan to implement Lean training in ½ day sessions tailored around TT&L production schedules.
 A Lean 101 overview was presented to all employees to increase awareness of Lean goals and strategies.
 To identify areas that could be targeted for improvement, a Value Stream Map was done for the full production process from initial order entry through to shipment of finished product.
 Kaizen events were then implemented.
 These events focused on the areas offering the greatest potential for improvement through set up reduction and 5S visual plant practices.

 According to Alan Thompson, the Lean training has led to a cultural change within the company.
 “Employees are running the processes, so it’s important for them to be part of improvement efforts.
 With their involvement with Lean they feel ownership.”
 Employee enthusiasm for Lean techniques has already resulted in improvements.

-- Greater plant efficiency was achieved by creating a visual plant where supplies, tools and other essentials are easily located.
+Greater plant efficiency has been achieved by creating a visual plant where supplies, tools and other essentials are easily located.